silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

-When [pull request 2905](https://github.com/edx/edx-platform/pull/2905) is merged to master, the way we handle `course_id`s and `location`s will be changing.
+With the merging of [pull request 2905](https://github.com/edx/edx-platform/pull/2905), the way we handle `course_id`s and `location`s has changed.
 This guide includes everything you need to know about how to handle them.

 ## Table of Contents